-Preserve summery tomatoes and nectarines with this chunky, vinegary chutney—it's the perfect preserve to serve with sturdy cheese and crisp crackers.
+Preserve summery tomatoes and nectarines with this chunky, vinegary chutney from cookbook author Cathy Barrow.
+It’s the perfect preserve to serve with a sturdy cheese and crisp crackers.

 - 2 lb. nectarines (about 6), pitted and diced

 - 1 lb. plum tomatoes (about 4), cored and diced

 - 1 cup light brown sugar

 - 1⁄2 tsp. garam masala

 - 1⁄2 tsp. kosher salt

 - 1 small serrano chile, seeded and diced

 - Combine all ingredients in a large bowl and toss to combine; refrigerate 8 hours or overnight.